Frequently Asked Questions About Our Content

 What references are used to research topics?

 We do searches of the medical literature on the topic at hand.
 We often reference websites of reliable organizations.
-We tap into the experts working on the topic at hand for clarification and clinical input.
+We tap into the experts working on the topic for clarification and clinical input.
 We have made an effort to include references at the bottom of our articles.
 Our OncoLife survivorship care plan has a reference list, as does our Reduce My Risk tool.

 How is your Spanish content translated?